l950x/Purplewings.fr/README.md

 # Purplewings

 Purplewings is a website I created during my training to practice.
 I developed both the game and the site in one month.
-The game, an outdated version, was developed using the Game Maker Language (GML).
+The game was developed using the Game Maker Language (GML).
 In this "Flappy Bird" inspired game, the objective is to guide your bird through pipes, earning coins to enhance its abilities.

 ## Authors